dev-cetera/df_di/doc/ecs_example.md

   resources live under a reserved group.
 Existing DI tooling keeps working.
 - **Fast queries.** `DIRegistry` maintains a reverse `typeEntity → groups` index. `withComponent`, `query*`, and `each*` use it — no full-state scan.
-- **Exact-type storage.** A component is keyed by its exact runtime class;
-  storing `Velocity` does not satisfy a lookup for a parent type.
+- **Exact-type storage for components.** A component is keyed by its exact runtime class; storing `Velocity` does not satisfy a lookup for a parent type.
 Compose, don't subclass.
 - **One component per type per entity.** `insert` replaces.
 - **Per-world entity ids.** Ids start at 0 and grow within a world; do not compare `WorldEntity`s across different `World`s.
 - **Ids are not recycled.** Once despawned, an id is not reused.
-- **Synchronous events.** `sendEvent` invokes listeners immediately and buffers for `readEvents` until the end of the current tick.
+- **Synchronous events with subtype propagation.** `sendEvent` invokes listeners immediately and buffers for `readEvents` until the end of the outermost tick.
+The flat buffer + `is E` filter means a derived event reaches base-typed listeners and readers.
+- **Re-entrant `update` is safe.** A system calling `world.update` recursively shares the outer tick's event buffer; only the outermost return drains it.
+Systems and entities mutate the world safely from within a tick.
+- **`ServiceMixin` cascade.** Removing a resource or component (or disposing the world) that mixes `ServiceMixin` fires its `dispose()` fire-and-forget — attached subscriptions / timers don't leak past ECS teardown.
 - **Deterministic schedule.** Systems run in the order they were added; the startup phase runs once before the first regular `update`.
+- **`World.dispose` is terminal.** Asserts surface use-after-dispose in debug; in release `update` is a silent no-op and `spawn` / `addSystem` / `insertResource` are best-effort.
+Construct a fresh `World` to start over.